goodbyeaustria/archive/index.md

 <!--
 When:    **Tue, November 22nd**{:.when}  **starting at 18.30** (last before the new year 2017) <br>
 -->
+When:    We'll be back in spring 2017 <br>
 Where:   **@ [sektor5 Coworking Café+Lobby](http://www.sektor5.at), Siebenbrunnengasse 44, Wien 5**